deltachat/deltachat-core-rust/spec.md

 in the same message.
 To save data, it is RECOMMENDED to add a `Chat-User-Avatar` header only on image changes.

+In older specs, the profile-image was sent as an attachment and `Chat-User-Avatar:` specified its name.
+However, it turned out that these attachements are kind of unuexpected to users, therefore the profile-image go to the header now.

 # Locations